LukasSchaefer/marl-book-exercises/readme.md

 with the path pointing to the run directory of the training run you want to evaluate.
 By default, this will load the last checkpoint of the training run and generate a video of the agents' rollouts.
 You can also specify the checkpoint to load by adding the `load_step` argument to the command with the respective timestep the checkpoint is from (you can check the `checkpoints` directory of a run to see all available checkpoints).

-## Day 3: Value Decomposition Algorithms
+## Thursday: Value Decomposition Algorithms

 In this exercise, we will take a look at independent DQN (IDQN) and value decomposition algorithms such as value decomposition networks (VDN) and QMIX.
 These algorithms extend IDQN for common-reward multi-agent tasks and decompose the joint action-value function into individual utility functions for each agent.
 We will look at results of these algorithms in a level-based foraging task and a task of the SMAClite environment (more on this later).